-Studies have also shown that women usually experience more unhappiness than men with their level of sexual function, and that these same women believe that their physicians will dismiss their sexual complaints, or be too embarrassed to talk with them about their sexual problems.
+Studies have also shown that women usually experience more unhappiness than men concerning their level of sexual function and that women are often too embarrassed to talk about their sexual problems with their doctor or believe their clinician will dismiss their sexual complaints.
+At Houston Methodist, we offer a compassionate and specialized approach to treating sexual dysfunction.

-Lack of interest in sexual activity is referred to as low libido in men and women.
-A temporary decline in sexual desire can occur due to life changes such as pregnancy and menopause in women.
+Lack of interest in sexual activity is referred to as low libido in women and men.
+A temporary decline in sexual desire in women can occur due to life changes such as pregnancy or menopause.
 Low libido is often associated with women, but some men may also lose the desire for sex.

-Alcohol or drug abuse is a common reason for low sex drive in men and women.
+Alcohol or drug abuse is a common reason for low sex drive in women and men.
 Obesity is one of the physical causes that may be responsible.
-Besides obesity, conditions such as hypertension, diabetes and high cholesterol can also affect sexual desire.
+In addition to obesity, conditions such as hypertension, diabetes and high cholesterol can also affect sexual desire.

-Many physical and/or medical conditions can cause problems with sexual dysfunction.
-The most common risk factors in women include:
+Many physical and medical conditions can cause problems with sexual dysfunction :

 - Increasing age